badsyntax/jquery-youtube-player/README.markdown

 The player is built using jQuery and uses the Youtube Javascript API.

-To set the track list, you need to provide a playlist.
-The plugin accepts 3 types of playlists:

- * Custom playlist (you define the tracks by youtube video id's)
- * Youtube playlist (uses youtube playlist id)
- * Youtube latest videos by user (uses a youtube username)

 *Player consists of:*

  * The chromeless Youtube player (Flash 8)